 #2 The Elephant Seal

-Here’s another one of those animals in Antarctica that are deserving of their title.
-This isn’t just your run-of-the-meal cutesy seal you might see on the Discovery Channel.
+Here comes another of those animals in Antarctica that are deserving of their title.
+This isn’t just the popular run-of-the-meal cutesy seal you might see on the Discovery Channel.
 Though, they do have some funny facial expressions at times.
 The Elephant Seal pups look especially cuddly for what you might expect on your Antarctic cruises.

 They get their names from the large nose of the male seal, which almost looks like a shorter trunk.
 Oh, and from the fact that the male can reach almost 4 tons in weight!
 When you see them, you’ll go “wow” just as much as your kids.